EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 ## Workflow without Optimizations (AS token posting) # {#example-without-optimization-as-posting}

-The example below builds on the example in {{example-without-optimization}}, but assumes that the AS is uploading the access token to the RS on behalf of C.
+The example below builds on the example in {{example-without-optimization}}, but assumes that AS is uploading the access token to RS on behalf of C.

 In order to save roundtrips between the Client and RS, further, more efficient interactions can be seamlessly considered, e.g., as per the example in {{example-with-optimization}}.